 The Business Activities Fund is utilized as part of the Rental Assistance Demonstration ("RAD") program.
+The Authority's public housing units were converted to project based vouchers and transferred to this fund.
 RAD was created in order to give public housing authorities ("PHA") a powerful tool to preserve and improve public housing properties.
 RAD allows PHA's to leverage public and private debt and equity in order to reinvest in public housing stock.
 Public housing units move to a Section 8 platform with a long-term contract under which residents continue to pay 30% of their income towards rent.